michaelprk/MMOJournal-Web/README.md

 ---

 **Note**: This project showcases full-stack development skills while creating a tool specifically designed for PokeMMO players, though it can be adapted for general competitive Pokémon team building.
+The project is currently in active development as a learning exercise with plans for future online deployment.